cstack/db_tutorial/part2.md

 Next, we add a step that converts the line of input into our internal representation of a statement.
 This is our hacky version of the sqlite front-end.

 Lastly, we pass the prepared statement to `execute_statement`.
-This will eventually become our virtual machine.
+This function will eventually become our virtual machine.

 Notice that two of our new functions return enums indicating success or failure: